 Duties of expert witness

-The expert witness must be independent and impartial.
+He must be independent and impartial.
 He is free to express his opinion regarding your situation.
 No one should try to convince him to adopt a position which may be favorable to him.
-For example, the result at trial cannot affect the remuneration of the expert witness.
+For example, the result at trial cannot affect his remuneration.